 South Australia’s History Festival Poetry Takeover Challenge gives young people a voice in museum spaces by encouraging them to interpret collections in new and creative ways.

-During May 2021, we invite young people to take inspiration from the collections that the History Trust and other museums and galleries hold on behalf of the state of South Australia.
-We encourage you to engage with objects, think creatively, connect those thoughts to the theme ‘transformation’ and then develop a poem of any kind.
+Now in its third year, the Poetry Takeover invites young people to take inspiration from the collections that the History Trust and other museums and galleries hold on behalf of the state of South Australia.
+We encourage you to engage with objects, think creatively, connect those thoughts to the theme ‘REIMAGINE’ and then develop a poem of any kind.

 - What does local history mean to you?